mnieber/donate-tk/doc/installation-and-testing.rst

 -------------------------

 Currently there is no pip package and you are expected to install the donatetk Django app by copying its directory directly into your Django project.
-Then you add the following packages to `settings.INSTALLED_APPS`:
+Then you add `donatetk.apps.DonationTkConfig` to `settings.INSTALLED_APPS`.

-- donatetk.apps.DonationTkConfig

 Installing the React app